CarterT27/FASTER/README.md

    - Add the key to your `.env` file
    - Your API key will allow access to various LLM models, including the default `deepseek/deepseek-chat:free` model

+### OpenRouter API Integration Details

+The FASTER framework uses OpenRouter to access various LLM models for domain knowledge extraction.
+The integration provides:

+- Configurable model selection via the `model_name` parameter in `PipelineConfig`
+- Support for various LLM parameters like temperature and max_tokens
+- Built-in error handling and retries for API failures
+- Automatic masking of API keys in logs for security
+- Request tracking with unique IDs for each LLM interaction
+- Response validation to ensure well-formatted outputs

+The API key can be provided in several ways:
+1. Through the `.env` file (recommended)
+2. As an environment variable
+3. Directly to the Pipeline constructor via the `api_key` parameter
+4. In the Streamlit interface for the web application

 ## Project Structure

 ```